sixtine-c/rock_paper_scissors_api/README.md

   OR
   http://localhost:3000/api/v1/games/result

-* Testing with Rspec with command line:
+* How to launch the tests:
   ```bash
     rails spec
   ```